 Family Tree DNA also offers Y-chromosome DNA (male line) and mitochondrial DNA (female line) testing, as well as group projects for specific surnames, geographic regions, and haplogroups.
-Prices for these tests are on sale through the end of 2017.

 - Y-37 marker test (males only): $129 (normally $169)

-- Y-67 marker test (males only): $229 (normally $268)
+- Y-67 marker test (males only): $219 (normally $268)

 - Y-111 marker test (males only): $299 (normally $359)

-- Big Y test (males only): $475 (normally $575)
+- Big Y-500 test (males only): $499 (normally $799)

-- mtFull Sequence (mitochondrial DNA) test: $169 (normally $199)
+- MOTHER’S DAY SALE: mtFull Sequence (mitochondrial DNA) test: $149 (normally $199)

 Autosomal Testing Growth

 Feel free to use the following graph in presentations to genealogy societies and DNA interest groups.
-It was last updated on 10 November 2017.
+It was last updated on 20 April 2018.
 The chart only includes databases that offer relative matching.

 Below is graph of processing times for autosomal DNA tests completed July 2017–May 2018 (3-month rolling averages).
 Times are in days from when the test was dropped in the mail to when the results were returned.
 “N” is the total number of reports for that test.